Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 - Wellness Leads: Wellness leads are in place at each comprehensive school.
 These wellness leads have received ongoing professional development throughout the school year to ensure that they can support the creation and implementation of their school’s ESSER III/SIIP plan.

 - Evidence Based Strategies: Evidence based strategies are provided within an MTSS framework.
 Schools provide a broad continuum of interventions to serve all students, further differentiating interventions for students with identified needs.
-Schoolwide practices include: CASEL 3 Signature Practices, Morning Meeting (ES), and Advisory meetings (MS/HS).
+Schoolwide practices include: CASEL 3 Signature Practices (All), Morning Meeting (ES), and Responsive Advisory meetings (MS/HS).
 Interventions for students with identified needs may include small group or individual counseling, as well as referrals to community mental health agencies.

 - Short Term Behavioral Health (STBH) referrals provided by community-based clinicians: This service is a short term intervention of up to ten counseling sessions.
 Most STBH providers offer in-person and telehealth options.